Jalmari Sauli: Writer

 Sauli was the assistant editor-in-chief of Aamulehti in 1911–1914.
 He was the editor-in-chief of the newspaper Hämeen Sanomat in 1914–1917 and the regional weekly Järviseutu in 1937–1939 and 1941–1944.

 His impetus to start writing novels was a months-long recovery period after being wounded in the Finnish Civil War.
-The resulting book Valkoinen varjo drew from his experiences in the war, and is credited as the first Finnish adventure novel.
+The resulting book Valkoinen varjo drew from his experiences in the war and is credited as the first Finnish adventure novel.
 The book was handed out as an award by the White Guard.
 Sauli's patriotic views became the base for his literary career.

-He mostly wrote novels for young adults, in the genres of historical and wilderness adventure.
+He mostly wrote novels for young adults in the genres of historical and wilderness adventure.
 He also wrote novels for adults, plays and children's books.
 His books have been reprinted the last time in the 1980s.

 He won the Finnish State Prize for Literature in 1928 for Himmeli and in 1937 for Vanha savenvalaja.

 He used the pseudonyms Heikki Hernesmaa and Samuli.

 Family

 Father was industrialist Carl Otto Saxelin and mother Saida Maria Blåfield.

 Brother Jonni Sauli was a professor of agriculture at the University of Helsinki.
 Brother Into Saxelin was a sculptor.

 Jalmari, Saida and Jonni finnicized their family name from Saxelin to Sauli on 6 April 1908.

-His first marriage was to Lyyli Allas in 1909–1929 and second to Kaarina Helena Pirjola from 1931.
+His first marriage was to Lyyli Allas in 1909–1929, and his second to Kaarina Helena Pirjola from 1931.

 Son Jaakko Sauli won two Finnish national championship golds in relay races in 1935 and 1936.
-He was a company commander in the Bicycle Battalion 5 during the Winter War, when a close-range machine gun burst from a tank wounded him lethally.
+He was a company commander in the Bicycle Battalion 5 during the Winter War when a close-range machine gun burst from a tank and wounded him lethally.